Watch Mars rule the October night sky as it reaches opposition on Tuesday

 Forget Halloween.
 October 2020 is all about the glory of Mars, as the glimmering red planet puts on a show in the night sky.
 We passed Mars' close approach to Earth on Oct.
-6 and now we're pumped for Oct.
+6 and now we're looking forward to Tuesday, Oct.
 13, when it will be in opposition.

 Spotting Mars